 August 2012: Latino Education Task Force announces MALDEF's plan to investigate the cause of the achievement gaps for students of color.
-MALDEF announces that if necessary, it will sue the State of New Mexico, alleging education officials are violating low-income and Englishlanguage learner students' right to an equitable and sufficient education as guaranteed under the state's constitution.
+MALDEF announces that if necessary, it will sue the State of New Mexico, alleging education officials are violating low-income and English-language learner students' right to an equitable and sufficient education as guaranteed under the state's constitution.

-March 19, 2014: New Mexico Center for Law and Poverty files a lawsuit in the families, seeks to increase funding for public education, especially for at-risk students, including Native Americans and Latinos.
-The case is known as Yazzie v.
-New Mexico.
+March 19, 2014: New Mexico Center for Law and Poverty files a lawsuit in the 11th Judicial District Court, Gallup-McKinley County.
+The suit, filed on behalf of families, seeks to increase funding for public education, especially for at-risk students, including Native Americans and Latinos.
+The case is known as Yazzie v New Mexico.